 If everything’s working correctly, a thumbnail of your video will appear.

-Setting up conversion pixels on your Vimeo OTT site will automatically capture when someone purchases or subscribes after clicking to your site from one of your tweets.
-You can add Twitter conversion pixels following the instructions here.
+Setting up conversion pixels on your Vimeo OTT site will automatically capture when someone purchases or subscribes after clicking on your site from one of your tweets.
+You can add Twitter conversion pixels to your checkout page.
 It’s also easy to add Facebook Pixels and Google AdWords Pixels.

 Sellers commonly wonder what the best times and days are for them to tweet.
 Unfortunately, there isn’t a universal answer to that.
 The optimum times for you to post will vary based on factors such as your location and when your audience is engaging on social media.
 Fortunately, there are a number of tools out there to help determine what will work best for you.